Predictia/AQUA/diagnostics/tropical_rainfall/README.md

 # Diagnostic of tropical rainfalls

+Main authors:
+- Natalia Nazarova (POLITO, natalia.nazarova@polito.it)

+## Description

 The tropical-rainfall diagnostic analyzes rainfall variability in the tropical zone and compares the climatological models' predictions with observations.

-## Description

 The module comprises Python-implemented source files, an environment file, tests, demonstration files, and a command line interface.
 You can find a detailed description of the module in the aqua documentation.